Finding the Best Travel Keywords

 One of the key areas people go wrong when choosing keywords is exactly that.
 They choose a small set of phrases that they see as the be-all and end-all.
 Rank for those or bust.

 You should discard this mentality right now.
 Or stop reading, because you’re not going to like what’s coming.

 Keyword Research is about finding all the phrases (or topic areas at least) your audience is searching for, and then mapping those findings onto your site.
 It will inform your site architecture, the pages you have on your site, the text you use: everything!

 People are always drawn to the phrases that have the highest search volume which is a natural reaction.
 You want to target the phrases that people search for the most right?
 Well, kind of, but it’s not as simple as that.

-You definitely want to have pages on your site that target the most searched-for terms, but those phrases will often be extremely competitive and difficult to rank on page 1 for.
+You definitely want to have pages on your site that target the most-searched-for terms, but those phrases will often be extremely competitive and difficult to rank on page 1 for.
 The real wins, particularly for new or smaller sites, are in the longtail phrases that your audience is searching for.
 SEO for travel blogs often focuses on this.

 The longtail is made up of a huge variety of different phrases, but when added together these phrases usually result in a much larger volume of traffic than the headline phrases that most people focus on.

 - The phrase ‘spain holidays’ gets 22,000 searches per month.